Rita-Bernstein/Quarter_Circle_Forward_PUNCH_Mod/README.md

 # Content

 * Sixteen relics done of 16+ planned, with temporary images and placeholder sounds.
-* Seven game modifiers, ranging from adding more relics at start to making the game harder.
+* Eight game modifiers, ranging from adding more relics at start to making the game harder.
 * Six cards, acessible through one specific relic.
 * One event, which is the gateway for two relics and one potion.

 # Current State

-Last polishing to v0.12, milestone 2 done, part of milestone 3 probably will be removed for rework in the future and part of milestone 5 will be done at v0.12.
+Working on milestone 5, for v0.12 and proper first release.

 # Link to Releases and Pre-Releases